ssharp-source/CI_CD_mechanical_gen/README.md

 ### use case
 scale comput based on task, llm using GPUs while openscad would be fine with cpu

+## notes

+the pyton app  wrapper is the glue.
+It should live behind auth, with strict rate limits and auditing.
+Use this skeleton, iterate, and don’t skimp on deterministic test data or seed values for consistent RAG decisions.

 ## Deployment & operational notes